MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheets.md

 ## JSON Style Sheet Format

 The primary way to represent a map style sheet is using JavaScript Object Notation (JSON).
+There are four root properties to a style sheet:

+1. **version** - Defines the version that the style sheet targets, which effects which entries and properties are valid.
+Wildcard characters are supported.
+2. **settings** - A set of properties that apply to the map as a whole rather than a specific element of the map.
+3. **elements** - Settings for specific elements of the map.
+4. **extensions** - Settings for custom elements.
+See [Map Style Sheet Extensions](map-style-sheet-extensions.md)

 The following JSON can be used to make land appear white, water red, water labels green, and roads fill with blue:

 ```json
 {